DorianDepriester/Elasticipy/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/Elasticipy)
 ![ReadTheDoc](https://readthedocs.org/projects/elasticipy/badge/?version=latest)

-A python toolkit to manipulate elastic constants of materials.
+A python toolkit to manipulate strain and strain tensors, and other linear elasticity-related tensors (e.g. stiffness).
 This package also provides a collection of easy-to-use and very fast tools to work on stress and strain tensors.

+## Main features
+Among other features, this package implements:

+- Computation of elasticity tensors,
+- Analysis of elastic anisotropy and wave propagation,
+- Working with multidimensional arrays of strain and stress tensors,
+- Rotation of tensors,
+- Integration with crystal symmetry groups,
+- Visualization and tutorials for ease of use,
+- A graphical user interface to plot the spatial dependence of engineering constants.

 ## Installation
 Elasticipy can be installed with PIP: